FAIMS/Flinders-Survey/README.md

 This module was created for the **Flinders University Archaeology Program**, based at Flinders in Australia.
 The module has been designed for transect field survey training aiming to record archaeological features in Australia.

 ## Authorship:
-This module was co-developed by Heather Burke and Mick Morrison at Flinders University and Adela Sobotkova at the FAIMS Project, Department of Ancient History, Macquarie University.
+This module was co-developed by Mick Morrison at Flinders University and Adela Sobotkova at the FAIMS Project, Department of Ancient History, Macquarie University.

 ## Funding:
 Development of this module was funded by the ARC grant LE140100151, FAIMS: Transforming archaeological research through digital technologies.